PP-19-01 Vityaz: Operation

 The PP-19 Vityaz is a selective fire submachine gun that uses a simple closed bolt, straight blowback method of operation.

-The PP-19 Vityaz is based on the AK-74 and offers a high degree of parts commonality with the AK-74.
+It is based on the AK-74 and offers a high degree of parts commonality with the AK-74.

 As such, it has no gas system and the internal components have been modified accordingly.
 The bolt carrier with integral charging handle is similar to AK-family, however the piston rod and rotary bolt were removed and a weight on the bolt extends into the previous gas tube.
 The return spring and guide rod are almost identical to those of the AK-family.

-The PP-19 Vityaz has a four-groove barrel with a 240 mm (1:9 in) right-hand rifling pitch.
+The Vityaz has a four-groove barrel with a 240 mm (1:9 in) right-hand rifling pitch.
 Its muzzle brake has three small rectangular ports on each side that serve to reduce muzzle rise, however their main purpose is to protect the muzzle from damage.
 It can be equipped with a detachable sound suppressor.